bennyhuo/rx-marbles/README.md

 The generator's code is fairly platform agnostic and can be used on Linux, Window, Macs and possible other platforms that have proper version of Python installed.

+# Unit tests
+All unit tests for the generator are located in `tests` subdirectory.
+They can be executed from top-level project dir with:

+	python -m unittest discover tests/

 # Details

 * [Marble diagram syntax](docs/syntax.md)